Lee Hishammuddin Allen and Gledhill

 • Is established in Malaysia.

-The PDPA considers the following data users to have establishments in Malaysia:
+The PDPA considers the following data controllers to have establishments in Malaysia:

 • An individual who is physically present in Malaysia for no less than 180 days in one calendar year.